-To do this, we comprehensively review the Sponsor’s current drug development status and commercialization plan and build a tailored expanded access strategy around each specific drug asset.
-As part of that process, we assess the countries in which permitting access to the drug may be most appropriate, considering regulatory, medical, and commercial factors.
-Within this, we also identify the countries in which there is ability to charge for access programs, including routes such as government funding initiatives for locally unlicensed products.
+To do this, we comprehensively review the sponsor’s current drug development status and commercialization plan and build a tailored, expanded access strategy around each specific drug asset.
+As part of that process, we assess the countries in which permitting access to the drug may be most appropriate, considering regulatory, medical and commercial factors.
+We also identify the countries in which there is ability to charge for access programs, including routes such as government funding initiatives for locally unlicensed products.

-While addressing unmet medical need with potential to generate early revenue are two of the benefits, there is also a substantial opportunity for biopharma companies to collect real world data (RWD) much earlier than usual, and build global awareness of the product ahead of local commercial launch.
+While addressing unmet medical needs with potential to generate early revenue are two of the benefits, there is also a substantial opportunity for biopharma companies to collect Real-World Data (RWD) much earlier than usual and build global awareness of the product ahead of local commercial launch.
 Both opportunities can aid the overall success of the drug’s launch.